Milestone-Proposal:Colossus

 Colossus was developed by a team led by Tommy Flowers from the British Post Office research laboratory at Dollis Hill in London.

 For its time, Colossus was an electronic tour-de-force.
 It used circuits for counting and Boolean algebra functions to perform statistical calculations on encrypted messages.
-Input was via a 5,000 character per second photoelectric paper tape reader and output to an online teleprinter.
-Containing over 1,500 thermionic valves (vacuum tubes), Colossus was significantly larger than any other contemporary electronic device and ran continuously 24 hours a day, seven days a week.
+Input was via a 5,000 character per second photoelectric paper tape reader and output to an online typewriter.
+Containing over 2,400 thermionic valves (vacuum tubes), Colossus was significantly larger than any other contemporary unitary electronic device and ran continuously 24 hours a day, seven days a week.
 It was programmed using switch panels and jack leads to set up the desired computations.
 In many respects Colossus anticipated the modern electronic digital computer.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.